mrthehavok/k8s-observable-rollouts/backlog/tasks/task-6 - Deploy observability stack (kube-prometheus-stack).md

 - Design dashboard layouts for key metrics
 - Define SLIs/SLOs for sample application
 - Configure persistent storage for metrics
+- Create a basic Argo Rollouts AnalysisTemplate and wire Helm values to enable/parameterize it; plan to reference it from canary steps later

 ## Notes